-Flowing water:

-When siting in flowing water ie. in rivers/streams, channels/flumes, where the flow is great enough to stop settlement of solids, space around the filter is not as important.
+Flowing water-when siting in flowing water, (in rivers/streams, channels/flumes, where the flow is great enough to stop settlement of solids), space around the filter is not as important.

 Detritus backwashed from the filter will be carried away downstream by the flow.

-When siting in a channel with flowing water, we would advise a minimum channel width of 200mm and a minimum depth of 150mm.
+When siting in a channel with flowing water, we would advise a minimum channel width of 300mm.
 In this situation the filter may sit on the floor of the channel as long as there are no obstructions stopping the flow of detritus away from the area of the filter.

-Tanks ponds/lagoons:

-When siting in a tank or pond/lagoon, detritus backwashed from the filter will build up in the tank or pond/lagoon.
+Tanks ponds/lagoons - when siting in a tank or pond/lagoon, detritus backwashed from the filter will build up in the tank or pond/lagoon.
 Periodically this detritus will need to be removed.

 To allow the filter to work for as long as possible in the tank before cleaning out is required, it is important that there is sufficient space around and below the filter for detritus to move away and settle.

 In some circumstances the detritus may float and form a crust on the water in the tank, in this situation the filter should be sited with enough water above it so that a crust can form away from the filter.

-Mounting of the Filter:
+Mounting of the Self-Cleaning Strainer:

-The filter can be hung from a flexible hose.
+The filter can be hung from a flexible hose

-Pipe Connections:
+Pipe Connections

-- 1. Connect the suction pipe from the pump to the 3⁄4" BSP female thread which is off-centre at the top of the filter.
-A 3⁄4" non-return valve should be fitted in the suction line near to the filter.
+- 1. Connect the suction pipe from the pump to the 11⁄4 inch BSP connection.
+A 11⁄4 inch non- return valve should be fitted in the suction line near to the filter.
 It is important that when the pump is switched on water is immediately being returned to the backflushing rotor inside the filter. - 2.
-Take a "Tee" from the output pipe of the pump.
-The return pipe from the Tee to the 1⁄2" BSP fitting in the top of the filter should be a minimum of 1⁄2" to avoid excessive friction losses.
+Take a "T" off the output pipe of the pump.
+The return pipe from the Tee connects to the 3⁄4" BSP connection.
 When the pump is switched off the upstream pipeline may drain back through the filter backwashing line.
-If this is a problem, fit a non-return valve upstream of the pump. - 3.
+If this is a problem, fit a non-return valve upstream of the filter. - 3.
 Prime pump and run. - 4.
 As the amount and type of contamination in the water to be filtered is variable depending on application, a certain amount of trial and error may be required to get the balance of flow to the cleaning rotor correct.
 It is helpful for adjustment of the flow to fit valves on the main pump output and on the line back to the cleaning rotor so that they can be adjusted to give sufficient fluid flow back to the cleaning rotor to keep the filter screen clean in the prevailing conditions.